-Tony Shalhoub On Stage - Theater Credits, Bio and Tickets
+Tony Shalhoub On Stage - Theatre Credits, Bio and Tickets

-Anthony Marcus Shalhoub is a three-time Tony Award nominee and a Golden Globe and three-time Emmy Award winner, who was born on October 9, 1953 in Green Bay, Wisconsin.
+Anthony Marcus Shalhoub is a three-time Tony Award nominee and a Golden Globe and three-time Emmy Award winner who was born on October 9, 1953 in Green Bay, Wisconsin.
 Growing up in a Lebanese-American household, Shalhoub attended Green Bay East High School, where he would regularly perform in plays.
-He studied for a short while at the University of Wisconsin-Green Bay, but was soon to chose his path by studying drama and graduating from the University of Southern Maine with a bachelor's degree and from the Yale School of Drama with a master's degree in 1980.
+He studied for a short while at the University of Wisconsin-Green Bay, but soon transferred schools to study drama, graduating from the University of Southern Maine with a bachelor's degree and later from the Yale School of Drama with a master's degree in 1980.

-Shalhoub made a brief return to Off-Broadway in 2007 in Second Stage Theater's production of The Scene, and only returned to Broadway after the final season of "Monk".
-In 2010, he returned to Broadway as Saunders in the farce Lend Me a Tenor and went on to star as Mr. Bonaparte in Golden Boy in fall 2012, eventually picking up his second Tony Award nomination.
+Shalhoub made a brief return to Off-Broadway theatre in 2007 in Second Stage Theater's production of The Scene.
+In 2010, after the final season of Monk, he returned to Broadway as Saunders in the farce Lend Me a Tenor and went on to star as Mr. Bonaparte in Golden Boy in fall 2012, eventually picking up his second Tony Award nomination.
 His third Tony nomination came the following year thanks to his acclaimed performance in the 2014 Broadway premiere of Act One.
-He then starred off-Broadway in Lincoln Center Theater's The Mystery of Love & Sex in 2015, before taking on the role of Tewfiq in the Atlantic Theater Company's world premiere production of The Band's Visit in the fall 2016.
+He then starred off Broadway in Lincoln Center Theater's The Mystery of Love & Sex in 2015 before taking on the role of Tewfiq in the Atlantic Theater Company's world premiere production of The Band's Visit in the fall 2016.